IoannisKtenidis/Xgboost-Classifier-Update/README.md

 Scripts are compatible with Google Colab.
 Fonts and plots are optimized for publication (Times New Roman, PDF export).
-The MLP implementation trains multiple seeds and selects the
+The MLP implementation trains multiple seeds and selects the best-performing model.